 Intended learning outcomes

-After completing studies in this Master's programme, you will obtain sufficient scientific and technological knowledge for a career in chemical and process engineering in different fields of process industry.
+After completing studies in this Master's programme, you will obtain sufficient scientific and technological knowledge for a career in chemical and process engineering in different fields of the process industry.

 Diverse teaching methods and multicultural and multidisciplinary study groups ensure that you will have good skills in team and project work, communication and languages, presentation, culture and leadership.
 There are both Finnish and international students in this programme.